ragnaros1337/laravel9vue3/docs/redis.md

     ],

 <a name="configuring-the-connection-scheme"></a>
-#### Настройка схемы подключения
+#### Configuring The Connection Scheme

-По умолчанию клиенты Redis будут использовать схему `tcp` при подключении к вашим серверам Redis; однако вы можете использовать шифрование TLS / SSL, указав параметр `scheme` конфигурации в массиве конфигурации вашего сервера Redis:
+By default, Redis clients will use the `tcp` scheme when connecting to your Redis servers; however, you may use TLS / SSL encryption by specifying a `scheme` configuration option in your Redis server's configuration array:

     'redis' => [